-These days airliners at Heathrow generally arrive at the gate unaided, using electronic wizardry known as a Stand Entry Guidance (SEG) system.
+These days airliners at Heathrow generally arrive at the gate unaided, using electronic wizardry known as Stand Entry Guidance (SEG).
 But our Airside Safety professionals still need to learn the old-style ‘table tennis bats’, just in case.
 And now, so can you.

 On his return he bumped into the film crew for Heathrow: Britain’s Busiest Airport.
 So he filmed them, filming him, filming them … well, you get the picture.

 It’s access all areas as the documentary series Heathrow: Britain’s Busiest Airport returns to TV.
 Over six weeks you’ll share in the dramas and lighter moments of airport life.